 *QUESTION: What is restorative yoga?

-Restorative yoga sessions are longer than typical yoga classes because of the time it takes to release long-held tension in the body.
+Known as the yoga of non-doing, restorative sessions are longer than typical yoga classes because of the time it takes to release long-held tension in the body.

 The effect typically leads to a deep parasympathetic response (good for spine and hips, organ health, immune support, blood pressure regulation, among other benefits).
 You will leave with a sense of inner well-being, warmth, and abundance.